cobyj33/tmedia/doc/cli.md

 - :repeat-path [UINT]    Repeat the last given cli path argument n times
   - Repeatedly read the last given cli path n times.
-The given argument must be an integer greater than 0.
+The given argument must be an integer greater than or equal to 0.
 As an example, if
-    ```:repeat-path 0``` is passed, then the last listed path is read once just
+    ```:repeat-path 0``` is passed, then the last listed
-    like the default behavior.
+    path is read once (default behavior).
 If
     ```:repeat-path 1``` is passed, then the last listed path is read twice.
-    This acts as a more readable option to listing a path multiple times explicitly.
+    This acts as a more readable and quicker option to listing a path multiple times explicitly.
   - ```:repeat-path``` and ```--repeat-paths``` do not stack.
 For example, if
     ```tmedia ~/Music/song.mp3 :repeat-path 2 ~/Videos/vid.mp4 --repeat-paths 3```